 Engagement & environmentBack to overview

 Mission:Zero is the Audi environmental program for consistently sustainable production.
-All activities and measures for reducing our ecological footprint at Audi sites worldwide, in Production, and in Logistics are bundled here.
-The focus is on Audi’s key challenges of decarbonization, water use, resource efficiency, and biodiversity.
-One key objective is to have carbon-neutral production locations by 2025.
+All activities and measures for reducing our ecological footprint at Audi sites worldwide in administration, production, and logistics are bundled here.
+The focus is on Audi’s key fields of activity in decarbonization, water use, resource efficiency, and biodiversity.
+One key objective is to achieve net carbon-neutral production locations by 2025.